Featured image for The Dragon's Household: How BDSM Families Create Sacred Community

 How do TPE households handle illness or emergency?

-illness and emergency temporarily modify but don’t eliminate household structure. protocols adapt to accommodate physical limitations while maintaining essential dynamic. if the Guardian falls ill, others cover their responsibilities within their capacity. if the Dragon becomes incapacitated (though this hasn’t happened), established emergency protocols activate, the Guardian maintains household functioning while ensuring His care. medical emergencies supersede all protocols, getting help takes priority over maintaining positions. yet even in crisis, we remain who we are, slaves caring for their Master, household supporting its members, structure bending without breaking.
+illness and emergency temporarily modify but don’t eliminate household structure. protocols adapt to accommodate limitations while maintaining essential dynamic. if the Guardian falls ill, others cover responsibilities when present, or support is coordinated from afar. if the Dragon becomes incapacitated (though this hasn’t happened), established emergency protocols activate. medical emergencies supersede all protocols - getting help takes priority over maintaining positions. yet even in crisis, we remain who we are - servants caring for their Master, household supporting its members whether together or across distance, structure bending without breaking.

 What makes a TPE household different from polyamorous families?